gradio-app/gradio/guides/real_time_speech_recognition.md

 * Transformers (for this, `pip install transformers` and `pip install torch`)
 * DeepSpeech (`pip install deepspeech==0.8.2`)

-Make sure you have at least one of these installed so that you can follow along
+Make sure you have at least one of these installed so that you can follow along the tutorial.
+You will also need `ffmpeg` [installed on your system](https://www.ffmpeg.org/download.html), if you do not already have it, to process files from the microphone.

 ## Step 1 — Setting up the Transformers ASR Model